larsthorup/webteknologi-dtu/02-html-css-js/README.md

 The core web platform - with no other tools but a browser.

-Please read: [Getting started with the web](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web) from MDN by Mozilla.
+Please read: [Getting started with the web (MDN)](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web) by Mozilla.

-Note that the focus in on web sites; but we will also discuss how web applications differ from web sites.
+Note that the focus is on web sites; but we will also discuss how web applications differ from web sites.

 ## Supplemental reading material

 - [Fundamentals of Web apps](https://fullstackopen.com/en/part0/fundamentals_of_web_apps) from University of Helsinki

+## Why is HTML, CSS and JavaScript exciting?

+- Very mature, no competition, actively being improved
+- Accessible: plain text protocols, no compilation needed
+- Clear division of responsibility: structure, look, behavior

 ## Inspecting a simple web page